-The first act of the show compresses several episodes of the anime into one: Ash receives his first Pokemon, Pikachu, tangles with Gary Oak, and meets Misty and Brock.
+The first act of the show compresses several episodes of the anime into one: Ash receives his first Pokémon, Pikachu, tangles with Gary Oak, and meets Misty and Brock.
 However, Team Rocket is determined to capture Pikachu and deliver him to their boss, Giovanni.
 The second act breaks away from the episodic formula as Ash journeys to find Pikachu even as his friends think he's pushing himself too far.
 An unlikely alliance may be the only thing that saves the day, but will Ash ever overcome his daddy issues?

 Not to be confused with Pokémon Live!, which was an official Pokémon musical.

 This show contains examples of: